junxit/us-congress-bills-112/bill.md

     >   - **(2)** may, under the circumstances specified in section 1367(c), remand any claims within the supplemental jurisdiction of the district court under section 1367.

   - **(2)** *Conforming amendment* The table of sections for chapter 89 of title 28, United States Code, is amended by adding at the end the following new item:
-- **(d)** *Transfer by Court of Appeals for the Federal Circuit*
-  - **(1)** *In general* Chapter 99 of title 28, United States Code, is amended by adding at the end the following new section:
-    > ## § 1632.
-Transfer by the Court of Appeals for the Federal Circuit
-    >
-    > When a case is appealed to the Court of Appeals for the Federal Circuit under section 1295(a)(1), and no claim for relief arising under any Act of Congress relating to patents or plant variety protection is the subject of the appeal by any party, the Court of Appeals for the Federal Circuit shall transfer the appeal to the court of appeals for the regional circuit embracing the district from which the appeal has been taken.

-  - **(2)** *Conforming amendment* The table of sections for chapter 99 of title 28, United States Code, is amended by adding at the end the following new item:
-- **(e)** *Procedural matters in patent cases*
+- **(d)** *Procedural matters in patent cases*
   - **(1)** *Joinder of parties and stay of actions* Chapter 29 of title 35, United States Code, as amended by this Act, is further amended by adding at the end the following new section:
     > ## § 299.
 Joinder of parties
     >
-    > - **(a)** *Joinder of accused infringers* In any civil action arising under any Act of Congress relating to patents, other than an action or trial in which an act of infringement under section 271(e)(2) has been pled, parties that are accused infringers may be joined in one action as defendants or counterclaim defendants only if—
+    > - **(a)** *Joinder of accused infringers* With respect to any civil action arising under any Act of Congress relating to patents, other than an action or trial in which an act of infringement under section 271(e)(2) has been pled, parties that are accused infringers may be joined in one action as defendants or counterclaim defendants, or have their actions consolidated for trial, or counterclaim defendants only if—
     >   - **(1)** any right to relief is asserted against the parties jointly, severally, or in the alternative with respect to or arising out of the same transaction, occurrence, or series of transactions or occurrences relating to the making, using, importing into the United States, offering for sale, or selling of the same accused product or process; and
     >   - **(2)** questions of fact common to all defendants or counterclaim defendants will arise in the action.
-    > - **(b)** *Allegations insufficient for joinder* For purposes of this subsection, accused infringers may not be joined in one action or trial as defendants or counterclaim defendants based solely on allegations that they each have infringed the patent or patents in suit.
+    > - **(b)** *Allegations insufficient for joinder* For purposes of this subsection, accused infringers may not be joined in one action as defendants or counterclaim defendants, or have their actions consolidated for trial, based solely on allegations that they each have infringed the patent or patents in suit.
+    > - **(c)** *Waiver* A party that is an accused infringer may waive the limitations set forth in this section with respect to that party.

   - **(2)** *Conforming amendment* The table of sections for chapter 29 of title 35, United States Code, as amended by this Act, is further amended by adding at the end the following new item:
 - **(e)** *Effective date* The amendments made by this section shall apply to any civil action commenced on or after the date of the enactment of this Act.